-Instead of using email rules to move message, you can leave the messages in your Inbox and use Automatic Formatting rules in a custom view to highlight messages or filters to hide messages.
+Instead of using email rules to move message, you can leave the messages in your Inbox and use Conditional Formatting rules in a custom view to highlight messages (or use filters to hide messages).

 This tutorial shows you how to highlight and show only messages from specific senders but you can use any criteria in the filter dialog.